microsoft/sqlmlutils/README.md

 ## Package Management

-##### In SQL Server 2017, only R package management in Windows is supported.
-##### R and Python package management on both Windows and Linux platforms is supported in SQL Server 2019 CTP 2.4 and later.
+##### R and Python package management with sqlmlutils is supported in SQL Server 2019 CTP 2.4 and later.

 With package management users can install packages to a remote SQL database from a client machine.
 The packages are downloaded on the client and then sent over to SQL databases where they will be installed into library folders.
 The folders are per-database so packages will always be installed and made available for a specific database.
 The package management APIs provided a PUBLIC and PRIVATE folders.
 Packages in the PUBLIC folder are accessible to all database users.
 Packages in the PRIVATE folder are only accessible by the user who installed the package.